 Symptoms of Oppositional Defiant Disorder

-The symptoms of Oppositional Defiant Disorder are shown below as they are listed in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders.
+The Oppositional Defiant Disorder symptoms listed in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders are shown below.
 The DSM is the bible of classifying all mental illnesses.

 The symptoms of oppositional defiant disorder according to the DSM are: